Should I Represent Myself?

-Upon being notified of a Florida Bar grievance complaint, a lawyer should review the terms of any malpractice policy, as it may include a duty to report the fact of a bar complaint.
-Some insurance policies will pay the cost of defending a bar disciplinary proceeding.
+As soon as you learn about a Florida Bar complaint, you should review the terms of your malpractice insurance policy, as it may include a duty to report the fact of a bar complaint.
+Some insurance policies will pay some or all of the cost of defending a Florida bar complaint.

 Self-Representation in Bar Cases

-With respect, the adage about “a fool for a client” holds true in defending a Florida Bar complaint.
-Most lawyers are not truly effective advocates when acting as their own Florida bar defense attorney.
-Being too close to any case will affect any lawyer’s objectivity.
-Due to having a personal stake in the outcome of a Florida Bar complaint or grievance, an accused lawyer can act rashly when probity and caution are a better option.
+With respect, the old adage about having “a fool for a client” holds true in defending a bar grievance.
+Having the proper experience and knowledge base is essential.
+Moreover, most lawyers are not effective advocates acting as their own Florida Bar defense attorney.
+That’s because being too close to the case can unduly affect a lawyer’s objectivity.
+An accused attorney can act rashly when probity and caution are called for, due to having a personal stake in the outcome of the Florida Bar grievance.
 And, a lack of familiarity in this area of law can result in missteps or failing to take advantage of opportunities.

-It is prudent to have experienced Florida Bar defense counsel at your side as early as possible.
+For these reasons it is prudent to have experienced Florida Bar defense counsel at your side as early in the process as possible.
 This cannot be overstated.
 We can help you fight for justice.
-Contact The Geer Law Firm before defending any Florida Bar complaint.
+Contact The Geer Law Firm before attempting to defend a Florida Bar complaint.